Sephirothbahamut/Accio-Niffler/Documentation/Game_Design_document.md

   ![](Pictures/Gameplay/Items/Wearables/Wand/Cores/Unicorn_hair_icon.png)

-  - Adds +1 in one ability and you gain proficiency in saving throws using this ability. //TODO saving throws - abilities?
+  - Adds +1 in one ability score and you gain proficiency in saving throws using that ability.

 - **Veela Hair** (***Healer***)